Djuanda Kartawidjaja: National revolution

 In 1943, the Japanese appointed Indonesian advisors (sanyo) to the administration and appointed nationalist leader Sukarno leader of a new Central Advisory Board (Chuo Sani-kai) in Jakarta.
 On 7 August, the day after the atomic bombing of Hiroshima, the Preparatory Committee for Indonesian Independence (Indonesian: Panitia Persiapan Kemerdekaan Indonesia) or PPKI was established.
 Sukarno was chairman, and Mohammad Hatta as vice chairman.
-On 19 August 1945, this body created 12 ministries for Indonesia's first cabinet, the Presidential cabinet.
+On 19 August 1945, this body created 12 ministries for Indonesia's first cabinet, the Presidential Cabinet.

-Juanda was known as the "marathon minister."
+Djuanda was known as the "marathon minister."
 In the first 16 cabinets of Indonesia, he has been in the cabinet 12 times, mainly serving as Minister of Transport or Minister of Economy.
 He joined Prime Minister Sutan Sjahrir ’s second cabinet (formed in March 1946) as a junior minister of the Ministry of Communications.
 In the third cabinet of Sjahrir, he joined the cabinet again and was promoted to minister of transportation.
 Apart from being the Minister of Transportation, he also held other strategic positions, including the Minister of Water, Prosperity, Finance and Defense.

 He was also trusted to lead Dutch negotiations, one of which was negotiations at the Round Table Conference.
 During the conference, Djuanda was sent to be the Chair of the Economic and Finance Committee for the Indonesian Delegation.
 In the negotiations, the Netherlands officially recognized the independence of the Indonesian government.

 Djuanda was also entrusted to lead the Japanese Railways Bureau.
 This was followed by the takeover of the Mining Bureau, Municipality, Residency and military objects in North Bandung Warehouse.
 After carrying out this task, he was appointed Head of the Railway Bureau for the Java and Madura regions.